rk1165/rk1165.github.io/docs/languages/java/java8.md

 ### What are the important features of Java 8 release?

-- Interface methods by default;
+- Interface methods by default
-- Lambda expressions;
+- Lambda expressions
-- Functional interfaces;
+- Functional interfaces
-- References to methods and constructors;
+- References to methods and constructors
 - Repeatable annotations
-- Annotations on data types;
+- Annotations on data types
-- Reflection for method parameters;
+- Reflection for method parameters
-- Stream API for working with collections;
+- Stream API for working with collections
-- Parallel sorting of arrays;
+- Parallel sorting of arrays
-- New API for working with dates and times;
+- New API for working with dates and times
-- New JavaScript Nashorn Engine ;
+- New JavaScript Nashorn Engine
-- Added several new classes for thread safe operation;
+- Added several new classes for thread safe operation
-- Added a new API for `Calendar`and `Locale`;
+- Added a new API for `Calendar`and `Locale`
-- Added support for Unicode 6.2.0 ;
+- Added support for Unicode 6.2.0
-- Added a standard class for working with Base64 ;
+- Added a standard class for working with Base64
-- Added support for unsigned arithmetic;
+- Added support for unsigned arithmetic
-- Improved constructor `java.lang.String(byte[], *)` and method performance `java.lang.String.getBytes()`;
+- Improved constructor `java.lang.String(byte[], *)` and method performance `java.lang.String.getBytes()`
-- A new implementation `AccessController.doPrivileged` that allows you to set a subset of privileges without having to check all \* other access levels;
+- A new implementation `AccessController.doPrivileged` that allows you to set a subset of privileges without having to check all \* other access levels
-- Password-based algorithms have become more robust;
+- Password-based algorithms have become more robust
-- Added support for SSL / TLS Server Name Indication (NSI) in JSSE Server ;
+- Added support for SSL / TLS Server Name Indication (NSI) in JSSE Server
-- Improved keystore (KeyStore);
+- Improved keystore (KeyStore)
-- Added SHA-224 algorithm;
+- Added SHA-224 algorithm
-- Removed JDBC Bridge - ODBC;
+- Removed JDBC Bridge - ODBC
-- PermGen is removed , the method for storing meta-data of classes is changed;
+- PermGen is removed, the method for storing meta-data of classes is changed
-- Ability to create profiles for the Java SE platform, which include not the entire platform, but some part of it;
+- Ability to create profiles for the Java SE platform, which include not the entire platform, but some part of it

 ### Can you declare an interface method static?